TapiocaFox/Daijishou/README.md

 ### Q&A(4/7): How does highlight page work
-Highlight page arrange you items by you favorite, recent played and newly added items.
+Highlight page arrange your items by favorite, recent played and newly added items.
 You can long click items to review details.

 <!-- ![](/imgs/highlight_favorite.png)
 ![](/imgs/highlight_recent.png) -->